DesiQuintans/CapslockNumpad/README.md

 ## Operation

-Download and run `CapslockNumpad.exe`.
-The executable does not write anything to your computer, and you can put it anywhere.
+Extract `CapslockNumpad.exe`, `numpad_red.ico`, and `numpad_green.ico` to anywhere on your computer.
+Run `CapslockNumpad.exe`.
+The executable does not write anything to your computer.

 Press `Ctrl + CapsLock` to toggle the numpad on and off.
 Press `\` (above the `Enter` key) to toggle NumLock.